-- 12. In this ISQC (UK and Ireland), the following terms have the meanings attributed below: - (a) Date of report The date selected by the practitioner to date the report. - (b) Engagement documentation The record of work performed, results obtained, and conclusions the practitioner reached (terms such as "working papers" or "workpapers" are sometimes used). - (c) Engagement partner2 The partner or other person in the firm who is responsible for the engagement and its performance, and for the report that is issued on behalf of the firm, and who, where required, has the appropriate authority from a professional, legal or regulatory body. - (d) Engagement quality control review A process designed to provide an objective evaluation, on or before the date of the report, of the significant judgments the engagement team made and the conclusions it reached in formulating the report.
+- (b) Engagement documentation The record of work performed, results obtained, and conclusions the practitioner reached (terms such as "working papers" or "workpapers" are sometimes used). - In the UK, engagement documentation shall include all documents, information, records and other data required by this ISQC (UK), ISAs (UK) and applicable legal and regulatory requirements. - (c) Engagement partner The partner or other person in the firm who is responsible for the engagement and its performance, and for the report that is issued on behalf of the firm, and who, where required, has the appropriate authority from a professional, legal or regulatory body. - (d) Engagement quality control review A process designed to provide an objective evaluation, on or before the date of the report, of the significant judgments the engagement team made and the conclusions it reached in formulating the report.
 The engagement quality control review process is for audits of financial statements of listed entities, and those other engagements, if any, for which the firm has determined an engagement quality control review is required. - (e) Engagement quality control reviewer A partner, other person in the firm, suitably qualified external person, or a team made up of such individuals, none of whom is part of the engagement team, with sufficient and appropriate experience and authority to objectively evaluate the significant judgments the engagement team made and the conclusions it reached in formulating the report. - (f) Engagement team All partners and staff performing the engagement, and any individuals engaged by the firm or a network firm who perform procedures on the engagement.
 This excludes an auditor's external expert engaged by the firm or by a network firm.
-The term "engagement team" also excludes individuals within the client's internal audit function who provide direct assistance on an audit engagement when the external auditor complies with the requirements of ISA (UK and Ireland) 610 (Revised June 2013)3.
+The term "engagement team" also excludes individuals within the client's internal audit function who provide direct assistance on an audit engagement when the external auditor complies with the requirements of ISA (UK) 610 (Revised June 2013). - (g) Firm A sole practitioner, partnership or corporation or other entity of professional accountants. - (h) Inspection In relation to completed engagements, procedures designed to provide evidence of compliance by engagement teams with the firm's quality control policies and procedures. - (h)-1 Key audit partner Is defined in UK legislation3a as:

-2 "Engagement partner," "partner," and "firm" should be read as referring to their public sector equivalents where relevant.
+&lt;sup>2 "Engagement partner," "partner," and "firm" should be read as referring to their public sector equivalents where relevant.

-3 ISA 610 (Revised June 2013), "Using the Work of Internal Auditors", establishes limits on the use of direct assistance.
+ISA 610 (Revised June 2013), Using the Work of Internal Auditors, establishes limits on the use of direct assistance.
 It also acknowledges that the external auditor may be prohibited by law or regulation from obtaining direct assistance from internal auditors.
 Therefore, the use of direct assistance is restricted to situations where it is permitted.

-The use of internal auditors to provide direct assistance is prohibited in an audit conducted in accordance with ISAs (UK and Ireland) - see ISA (UK and Ireland) 610 (Revised June 2013), paragraph 5-1.
+The use of internal auditors to provide direct assistance is prohibited in an audit conducted in accordance with ISAs (UK) - see ISA (UK) 610 (Revised June 2013), paragraph 5-1.